triicst/IT/docs/vscode-howto/README.md

 ### **Spellchecker**

 VSCode doesn't include a built-in spell checker.
 To add a spell checker to VSCode, install the "Code Spell Checker" plugin from "Street Side Software".
 After the plugin is installed (and VSCode reloaded) it should automatically start finding typos.
-There will be a green squiggly under the suspect word.
-If the word is misspelled you can click on the word and a yellow light bulb icon should appear.
+There will be a green squiggly line under the suspect word.
+If the word is misspelled you can click on the word and a yellow light bulb icon will appear.
 Click on the light bulb icon and a menu should appear offering you suggestions.
 If the suspected work is in fact spelled correctly you can use the same context menu to add it to your local dictionary.

 ![](images/2018-06-01-13-41-51.png)